rodrigo-cosm/srt/docs/socket-groups.md

 retransmission may use the multicast link instead of the individual link - whichever would spare more bandwidth would be used.

+Predicted implementation:

+Instead of `groupconnect` option set to true, you have to set the `multicast` option to a nonempty string of any contents (just limited to 512 characters).
+This string value will be a key under which the group ID is recorded.
+The first connecting client will be identified as joining this group and this way a new group will be created and its ID recorded under this key.
+This is in order to allow library users to use the feature of listener callback so that a group name may be decided upon per user or stream resource specified.

+Once the group is known, and the connection is to be accepted, the newly accepted socket is joined to the group.
+The accept conditions are just like before in the groups: the group is reported from `srt_accept` when the first client has connected.

+Once the group connection is made, the sender side can use the group ID to send the data.
+Note that the group on the listener side collects multiple sockets representing particular clients, so sending will be for the sake of each of them.
+However the sending function will not send to every individual socket, as it is with broadcast group, but rather an extra socket will be created inside the group, and this one will be used to send packets to the multicast group, as configured during the handshake.

+It should be decided on the listener side, which IGMP group will be used for transmission.
+Clients do not know it, and:

+ - for simple single-signal cases, you have just one IGMP group configured for the listener and it's used for every client
+ - listener callback may decide particular IGNMP group to be used for particular signal

+The listener side will inform the client in the handshake, which IGMP group will be used for transmission so that the client can set up listening on it (join IGMP group in particular).

+The client side should have then two things:

+1. The group with its own socket (and queues).
+2. The group will contain always one member, this time.
+3. When reading packets from the queue of the socket bound to the IGMP group, the packet will be translated and dispatched to the socket.

+What is important here is that the packet sent by the listener side will look exactly the same no matter to which client it is predicted - which means that the SRT header will contain the same data.
+This is where groups come in: the "target ID" in the header will have the value of the group.

+In total, the listener sends the following data to the client:

+1. IGMP group's IP address and port
+2. group ID that will be the same on both sides (if the group ID already exists on the client's application, the connection will be rejected).

+The listener side will then send payload packets to the IGMP group, however all control packets will be still sent the same way as before, that is, over a direct connection.

 Socket groups in SRT